 How I will make the Sheriff Department FREE to the taxpayer and put money back in the county’s coffers.

 Last year the Federal Government spent over $80 billion renting jail space.
 There is no reason $45 Million of those dollars cannot be spent here in Moore County.
 We are already participating with other detention centers by helping to supply space for overflow situations.
 Between the old and new detention centers there are 288 beds.
 After our new crime lab reduces demand on our detention center, we will only have a need for 70 beds.
 That leaves 218 beds that can be leased out.
 I am told, on average, the Federal Government will lease beds for $575 per day.
 That is a gross of $45,752,750.
-After deducting for the added cost of housing the prisoners, the Sheriff Department should be able to give back to the County (on top of a free Sheriff Department) up to $25 million.
+After deducting for the added cost of housing the prisoners, the Sheriff Department should be able to give back to the County (on top of a free Sheriff Department) up to $25 million annually.

 This surplus of cash will allow me to give the citizens of Moore County the best paid, educated, equipped, and trained staff in the State of North Carolina.
 Deputies will look forward to coming to work under my leadership.
 I will reorganize the staff into teams, and reward teams with bonuses for accomplishing goals.
 Everyone’s opinions and ideas will be considered to achieve our goals.
 Deputies will quickly learn that I am there to support their mission, which will always be the following:

 Protect and serve everyone, especially children, the elderly and innocent animals.